Lalasa1234/CyberbullyingDetection/README.md

 ## CyberbullyingDetection 🤬😠

 ___
-### Finetuning the Large Language Model to predict whether the tweet is toxic or not

 ### Business Application in Social Media
 Cyberbullying is a serious issue, especially in the age of social media where interactions turn hurtful.
 Some of the application of cyberbullyting detection include: